Occupied Palestinian Territories

 Project HOPE is providing both primary and maternal health services at seven clinics in Khan Younis, Gaza City, and Deir al Balah, dispatching mobile teams to displaced communities as needed.
 We have also joined forces with the Jordanian Health Aid Society – International (JHASi) to dispatch teams of trauma and emergency care specialists to Al Aqsa Hospital in Deir al Balah and high-need hospitals in Gaza City.

 Project HOPE has strengthened its clinics to provide malnutrition treatment, maternal health care, mental health support, as well as water trucking services to address urgent health needs and the shortage of clean drinking water in the communities we serve.
-These services are critical right now, as winter storms and floods wreak havoc and over 1.2 million people are exposed to raw sewage near their shelters.
+These services are critical right now, as extreme weather has wrecked havoc on shelters, rodent infestations are harming children, and over 1.2 million people are exposed to raw sewage near their shelters.

 Project HOPE continues to provide mental health and psychosocial services to protect those in vulnerable positions in Gaza.
 The team also previously provided mental health sessions to Palestinians in the West Bank with psychosocial support.

 Project HOPE has also helped displaced families access much-needed essentials, including diapers, feminine hygiene products, and cleaning wipes.
-These items help maintain hygiene, provide comfort, and restore a sense of dignity to displaced families navigating loss, upheaval, and the chaos and trauma of war — in addition to helping to prevent the spread of infectious diseases in an environment where access to water and sanitation is limited.
+These items help maintain hygiene, provide comfort, and restore a sense of dignity to displaced families navigating loss, upheaval, and the chaos and trauma of war.
+In addition, this work helps prevent the spread of infectious diseases in an environment where access to water and sanitation is limited.

-Despite the persistent dangers and humanitarian access challenges, Project HOPE has provided primary health care, mental health assistance, emergency health care, surgical care, maternal care, water trucking services, essential supplies, basic nutrition support, and more to over 442,000 people in the past year.
-These humanitarian efforts strive to address the urgent challenges children in Gaza are facing, including violence, food and water scarcity, and increasing instability due to displacement from their homes and schools.
+Despite the persistent dangers and humanitarian access challenges, Project HOPE has provided primary health care, mental health assistance, emergency health care, surgical care, maternal care, water trucking services, essential supplies, basic nutrition support, and more to hundreds of thousands of people.
+Our humanitarian efforts strive to address the urgent challenges children in Gaza are facing, including violence, food and water scarcity, and increasing instability due to displacement from their homes and schools.
 Project HOPE remains steadfast in our commitment to providing lifesaving support to Palestinians in Gaza and the West Bank.

 In Gaza, Project HOPE: